an-sh7/an-sh7/README.md

 ## 🌱 What I'm Learning
 - Advanced cybersecurity concepts and techniques.
-- Programming languages such as Python, Java, and JavaScript.
+- Programming languages such as Python, Java, and Bash.
 - Modern development workflows and DevSecOps practices.

 ## 👯‍♂️ Looking to Collaborate On